 It is difficult to find all the entries relating to a single case.
 If you are able to locate entries, it will give direct references to the controlment rolls and indictment files.

-The modern pye books are the successors to the indexes to indictments in section 3.2.1.
+The modern pye books are the successors to the indexes to indictments.
 They are of limited use in that they are arranged chronologically not alphabetically.
 They give:

 - names of defendants and attorneys

 If you think that a named defendant has been omitted from the indexes, try searching the controlment rolls in KB 29.
 They list:

 - all the prosecutions begun in each legal term